usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 is operating facilities that would otherwise be places of public accommodation, its operations are exempt from title III requirements.

-{% details What if the congregation rents to a private day care center or elementary school? %}
+#### What if the congregation rents to a private day care center or elementary school? %}
-Is
-the tenant organization also exempt?
+Is the tenant organization also exempt?
 The private entity that rents the congregation&#39;s facilities to operate a place of public accommodation is not exempt, unless it is also a religious entity.
 If it is not a religious entity, then its activities would be covered by title III.
 The congregation, however, would remain exempt, even if its tenant is covered.
 That is, the obligations of a landlord for a place of public accommodation do not apply if the landlord is a religious entity.
-{% enddetails %}

 If a nonreligious entity operates a community theater or other place of public accommodation in donated space on the congregation&#39;s premises, is the nonreligious entity covered by title III?
 No. A nonreligious entity running a place of public accommodation in space donated by a religious entity is exempt from title III's